346 items

 doc

 Biweekly newspaper published at the Santa Anita Assembly Center from April through October 1942.
-Current issue includes information on recreational activities, religious services, sports, H. Russell Amory, the police chief, paychecks, mailmen, clothing and the features "Win, Place, and Show", "Post Time", "Story of the Week", and "Feminine Forum."
-See this object in the California State …
+Current issue includes information on recreational activities, religious services, sports, departure for incarceration camps, sugar rations, immunizations, an editorial on the WRA, and the features "Feminine Forum", "Post Time", and "Win, Place, and Show."
+See this object in the California State Universities …

 vh